How do I get a bridging loan?

 Non-residential (investment) borrowers, and "High Net Worth Individuals" can approach specialist lenders directly if they wish to.
 It’s assumed that they may have a greater breadth of financial acumen, and at the end of the day their home’s not going to be at risk.

-How do I find a mortgage broker for a bridging loan?
+How do I find a bridging broker for a bridging loan?

 Personal recommendation is always a bonus.
-But many home-owners only make use of bridge finance once in a lifetime, so not many colleagues or friends will have used mortgage advisor who’s experienced in bridge finance.
+But many homeowners only make use of bridge finance once in a lifetime, so not many colleagues or friends will have used bridging advisor who’s experienced in bridge finance.